arcteggzz/elite-homes/README.md

-# SLS PUBLIC WEB APPLICATION FRONTEND
+# ELITE HOMES WEB APPLICATION FRONTEND

 This is the main application for the public domain for Elite Homes.